3 Types of Security Lights

 Other benefits of LED lights are how safe they are compared to incandescent bulbs.
 Because they don’t emit heat, the risk of electric and fire accidents is greatly reduced.
 They also are unaffected by weather and temperature changes, they don’t give out any harmful emissions such as carbon, and they produce a bright white light that is very similar to daylight.

 The biggest con to LED flood lights is that the initial investment is higher.

 Solar Flood Lights

 The biggest advantage of solar flood lights is that they don’t require any wiring to set up.
 Just find a location that gets ample light and voila, you’re up and running.
 If you’re considering a solar light, consider the quality of the solar light you’re investing in.
-Higher quality solar flood lights may be more expensive, but they generally produce brighter light, have better battery capacity and are much more durable.
+Higher quality solar flood lights may be more expensive, but they generally produce brighter light, have better battery capacity, and are much more durable.

-As you can see, there are no shortage of options when it comes to security lighting.
+With no shortage of options when it comes to security lighting.
 FSS Technologies specializes in security and we can help you design and install a lighting solution to best complement your other security investments.